UstadMobile/UstadMobile/test-end-to-end/test-descriptions/003_005_add_new_content_block_inside_course_test_description.md

 38. Click on the "Content" button.
 39. Click on "Import from file".
 40. Select the epub content.
-41. Click on "Done" to save the module block.
+41. Click on "Done" to save the content block.
 42. Click on "Save" to save the course.
 43. Verify the course contains both H5p and Epub content.